 - Public Service (anything not covered in other subject categories)

 - Public Works (includes infrastructure projects)

-Judged on written entry and oral presentation.
+Judged on written entry and virtual, oral presentation.